vlad-lis/IH_DA_FT_JAN_2023/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

 - Show a plot of the response by the total claim amount.
 - Show a plot of the response by income.
 - (Optional) plot any interesting findings/insights(minimum three) that describe some interesting facts about your data set and its input variables as well as relationships with the target feature.
-- Clean your notebook and make it a readable and presentable with a good documentation that summarizes the Data Cleaning, Exploration(including plots) Steps that you have performed.
+- Clean your notebook and make it readable and presentable with a good documentation that summarizes the Data Cleaning, Exploration(including plots) Steps that you have performed.